| On a corner near Salina Grande |

-In Mexico it is very common to see fruit and vegetable vendors who occupy their favourite locations in the diverse neighbourhoods around the country.
-A few years ago we drove south to Chetumal, near the border of Belize and Mexico.
-Beside the road, near the ever-present village speed-bumps, we saw a number of vendors hawking peeled oranges, or whole pineapples, or pineapple chunks.
+In Mexico, it is very common to see fruit and vegetable vendors who occupy their favourite locations in the diverse neighbourhoods around the country.
+A few years ago, we drove south to Chetumal, near the border of Belize and Mexico.
+Beside the road, near the ever-present village speed bumps, we saw several vendors hawking peeled oranges, or whole pineapples, or pineapple chunks.
 We stopped and purchased a bag of the pineapple chunks, tossing a few pieces into our mouths with great anticipation of the cinnamon-flavoured juices flooding our taste buds.
 Cinnamon?
 Hell no!
-The pineapple was flavoured with fiery chili powder.
-Between yelling in pain and laughing we guzzled water trying to soothe the heat.
+The pineapple was flavoured with fiery chilli powder.
+Between yelling in pain and laughing, we guzzled water trying to soothe the heat.
 We have learned to be a little more cautious, but we still buy fresh produce from the street vendors.

 On Isla Mujeres, just a few blocks south of our house and across the street from the tortilla bakery, are two ladies who have been on that corner for as long as we can remember.
-It always amazes us how many people walk, cycle, or drive to this stand - purchasing fruits, vegetables and occasionally live plants for a garden.
+Many people walk, cycle, or drive to this stand to purchase fruits, vegetables, and occasionally live plants for a garden.
 On the days when it rains, the ladies move their wares across the street and under the protection of an upper balcony at the tortilla bakery.
 I have always wondered where they stash their collection of boxes, pails, containers and sun-bleached plastic tables when they are done for the day.

 A slightly more mobile produce stand appears a couple of times a year just south of our house in the wider area of the road by the kindergarten crosswalk.
 This fruit stand consists of a well-used black truck riding low on its suspension, weighted down with freshly picked pineapples, watermelons and mangoes.
 The enormous, juicy pineapples cost around twenty pesos or just under two dollars.
 Driving non-stop from the area around Vera Cruz, the family members bring their produce to the island neighbourhoods with each new harvest.

-And at the northern end of the island, across from the Café Cito at the corner of Matamores and Juarez, sits the lovely Doña Florentina.
-She has a very loyal following of buyers, and of admirers who have taken her photo time and again over the years.
-Dressed in one of her beautiful traditional huipils, made of lightweight cotton and trimmed with brocade-style embroidery she is very photogenic.
+And at the northern end of the island, across from the Café Cito at the corner of Matamoros and Juarez, sits the lovely Doña Florentina.
+She has a very loyal following of buyers and of admirers who have taken her photo time and again over the years.
+Dressed in one of her beautiful traditional huipils, made of lightweight cotton and trimmed with brocade-style embroidery, she is very photogenic.

-In all of these produce stands there are no best before dates, no multi-national corporation "Chiquita Banana" or "Dole" stickers on the goods.
-You won't find blueberries, or cherries, or apples.
-The produce is regionally grown, and sold when ripe.
+At all of these produce stands, there are no best-before dates, no multinational corporation "Chiquita Banana" or "Dole" stickers on the goods.
+You won't find blueberries, cherries, or apples.
+The produce is regionally grown and sold when ripe.

 Pick it up, smell it.
 Savour the freshness.
 And don't forget to eat your vegetables!